Infrastructure as Code : A Complete Guide (IaC)

 Definition and Core Principles

-- Treating Infrastructure Configurations as Code: Use scripts to define configurations.
+• Treating Infrastructure Configurations as Code: Use scripts to define infrastructure.

 Declarative vs. Imperative Approaches